Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2750 Gold
 - Half Plate

-**Rock Solid**: Whenever you cast a spell, you gain stacks of _Mitigate_ equal to the spells level plus your proficiency bonus, that last until the start of your next turn.
+**Rock Solid**: Whenever you spend mana, you gain stacks of _Mitigate_ equal mana spent, that last until the start of your next turn.

 **Mitigate**: Whenever you take physical damage, you can reduce the damage taken by an amount equal to your _Mitigate_ stacks.